4mDeveloper/Plugins-documentation/Enhanced Megamenu plugin/README.md

 * If you want your settings to take effect, you need to `compile` your theme.

 ## Usage
 Animated `Enhanced Megamenu` is easy to edit and integrate into any website.
-This plugin is programmed for the first and second level of the menu categories and contains their own design for `mobile/tablet` devices.
+This plugin is programmed for the first, second and third level of the menu categories and contains their own design for `mobile/tablet` devices.
 Menu works (the main structure is 100% the same) on all devices like `IOS, Android, Samsung etc.` and browsers for `Windows and Mac`

 Thanks to the animations, the shop looks modern and your customers will be happy to <strong>come back</strong>.